PenTest-duck/DES/README.md

 The Decryption process is the exact same as the Encryption process, with some differences:
 1. The round keys are applied in reverse order (i.e. from k16 to k1)
 2. Padding is removed at the end of the Decryption process, to return the final plaintext.

+# Counter Block Chaining (CBC)
+CBC involves a 64-bit Initialisation Vector (IV), which is used in both the Encryption and Decryption processes.

+Encryption:
+1. The first block of plaintext is XORed with the IV.
+2. DES-ECB encryption is applied to the block.
+3. The resulting ciphertext of the block is used as the IV of the next block, and this process continues until all
+   blocks have been encrypted.

+Decryption (last block decrypted first):
+1. DES-ECB decryption is applied to the block.
+2. The resulting output is XORed with the previous block's ciphertext, to return the plaintext.
+3. This process continues until all blocks have been decrypted, with the first block's output being XORed with the IV.